Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Conclusions

 We caution that these results do not imply that EDE is the correct cosmological model or that there must be a miscalibration of the size of the sound horizon.
 While EDE does fit the ACT + \planck\ TT650TEEE + BAO better than \lcdm, it fits the CMB lensing and Pantheon+ data worse than \lcdm.
 While this worsening of the fit was found not to be statistically significant, EDE has been shown to generally fit LSS data worse than \lcdm.
 Moreover, the preference for EDE over \lcdm\ when fitting the ACT + \planck\ TT650TEEE + BAO data may result from noisier measurements that may go away with future CMB data.
 Finally, there is still no preference within a Bayesian perspective for EDE when \planck\ TT $\ell > 650$ data are also included.
 All of these problems suggest that EDE, in its simplest form, is not likely to be the next concordance model of cosmology.

 Nevertheless, we highlight that while this analysis uses EDE as a specific model that modifies the size of the sound horizon, the results of this work are more general.
-The sound-horizon-independent data sets explored in this work do not categorically rule out cosmological models that modify the size of the sound horizon prior to recombination.
-We, therefore, conclude that other models that rely on a miscalibration of the sound horizon could also be allowed by these data.
+We conclude that other models that rely on a miscalibration of the sound horizon could also be allowed by the sound-horizon-independent data explored in this work.
+Moreover, we highlight that a cosmological model that relies on a miscalibration of the sound horizon to resolve the Hubble tension could be designed to more optimally offset the changes to the growth of matter perturbation resulting from increasing the cold dark matter density.
 We note that we have not used all possible current or possible future measurements that are independent of the sound horizon.
 We leave these explorations to future work.

 \acknowledgments

 We would like to thank Graeme Addison, Neelima Sehgal, and Tanvi Karwal for their helpful suggestions and discussions.
 We would also like to thank Stony Brook Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University for access to the high-performance SeaWulf computing system, which was made possible by National Science Foundation grant (1531492).
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA), part of the High Energy Astrophysics Science Archive Center (HEASARC).
 HEASARC/LAMBDA is a service of the Astrophysics Science Division at the NASA Goddard Space Flight Center.